aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

             "prod_account": "777788889999",
             "aws_region": "<aws-region>",
         ```

-        There are 3 deployment stages (AWS accounts) configured.
+        In this solution, there are 3 deployment stages (AWS accounts) configured.
 The `cicd` and `test` are configured to be the same account.
 You can make these different accounts if needed.
 Just remember to bootstrap any additional accounts you use.

         > :warning: WARNING :warning:
         > Always remove the account numbers and emails from configuration files before sharing them publicly (e.g. pushing to a public repo).